 A. G. Billig, fiction and nonfiction author, founder of the award-winning blog, Self-Publishing Mastery

-Nailing down your author bio can be as daunting as writing a compelling first paragraph in a chapter or being interviewed for the first time.
+Nailing down your short bio can be as daunting as writing a compelling first paragraph in a chapter or being interviewed for the first time.
 You may be overwhelmed by the richness of your life and have a hard time leaving things out.
 Or you may feel that, when it comes to anything other than your books, you’ve got nothing interesting to say.

 In any case – this is an important part of your author business that you shouldn’t overlook.
 A great bio can serve as the foundation of your brand and help readers relate to you.